Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Collective Excitation Spectrum

 {\it Phase I:} Here we consider $c_0 = 121.18$ and $c_1 = -0.56$ and vary $\Omega_0$.
 The excitation spectrum for phase I is shown in Fig.~\ref{inter_spect}(a) for $l_q = 0, \pm1$ and (b) for $|l_q|\ge2$.
 The modes with frequencies $1$ and $2$ are, respectively, dipole and density-breathing modes in Fig.~\ref{inter_spect}(a) .
 This identification of a mode is based on the real-time evolution of the expectation of a suitably chosen observable, as will be discussed in the next subsection.
 The presence of ferromagnetic interactions further aids the lifting of the degeneracy, in this case between the modes with magnetic quantum numbers $\pm l_q$, which are degenerate at the single-particle level.
 We have confirmed this, for example, by examining the excitation spectrum of a system with $c_0 = 121.18$ and $c_1 = -0.6c_0\ll -0.56$ (not shown here), where the non-degenerate nature of the spectrum is clearly seen.
 In phase I, there are two zero-energy Goldstone modes corresponding to two broken continuous symmetries, namely gauge and rotational symmetry.
 The latter corresponds to the symmetry transformation generated by $L_z$.

 {\it Phase II:} As already mentioned in Sec. \ref{Sec-III}, the transition from phase I to II occurs at $\Omega_0>0.3$ for $c_0 = 121.18$ and $c_1 = -0.56$.
 The transition is accompanied by the discontinuities in the excitation spectrum.
 The excitation spectrum for phase II is shown in Fig.~\ref{inter_spect}(c).
 Here among the low-lying modes are dipole and breathing modes corresponding to both density and spin channels.
 Both density- and spin-dipole modes are doubly degenerate corresponding to magnetic quantum number $l_q = \pm 1$.
 On the other hand, both density- and spin-breathing modes are non-degenerate with $l_q = 0$.
 At small values of $\Omega_0$, the energies of the spin modes are less than their density-mode analogues.
 There is a single zero-energy mode due to the broken gauge symmetry in this phase.
 Besides these modes, the density- and spin-quadrupole modes are also marked in the excitation spectrum in Figs.~\ref{inter_spect}(a)-(c).
+As the collective excitations characterize a system’s response to small perturbations, these can be experimentally studied by using Bragg spectroscopy~\cite{PhysRevA.90.063624, PhysRevLett.114.105301}.

-Additionally, the variation in SOAM-coupling strength leads to avoided crossings between the pairs of excitations, a few of which are identified by the blue circles in Fig.~\ref{inter_spect}(c).
+Additionally, the variation in SOAM-coupling strength leads to avoided crossings between the pairs of excitations, a few of which are identified by the black circles in Fig.~\ref{inter_spect}(c).
 We observe that the avoided crossing occur between the density and spin oscillations associated with the same magnetic quantum number $l_q$.
 In the vicinity of the avoided crossing, the roles of the density and spin modes are interchanged as shown in Fig.~\ref{inter_spect}(c).
 We study this mode-mixing by examining the density $(\delta \rho)$ and spin fluctuations $(\delta F_x, \delta F_y, \delta F_z)$ yielded by the perturbed order parameter and defined as